Eid Municipality (Hordaland)

 Eid is a former municipality in the old Hordaland county, Norway.
-The municipality existed only for a short time, from 1838 until 1855 and it is now part of Kvinnherad Municipality in Vestland county.
-The municipality encompassed most of the island of Halsnøy as well as some small surrounding areas.
-The administrative centre was located in the village of Eidsvik on the island of Halsnøy.
-Eid Church was the main church for the municipality.
+The approximately 70 km2 municipality existed from 1838 until its dissolution in 1855.
+The area is now part of Kvinnherad Municipality in the traditional district of Sunnhordland in Vestland county.
+The administrative centre was the village of Eidsvik on the island of Halsnøya.
+Other villages in the municipality included Sæbøvik, Valen, and Høylandsbygda.
+The Halsnøy Abbey was located in the municipality.